pruthapatel05/Quiz-Application/README.md

 - **Rules Page**: Clear instructions and fun rules before starting the quiz
 - **Score Display**: Final score screen with option to play again

-## 🖼️ Screenshots

-*Note: Screenshots can be added here once available*

 ## 🛠️ Technologies Used